vicramon/vim-quickdraw/README.md

 Quickdraw lets you quickly switch between tabs or panes in Vim.

+It also adds quite a few nice mappings.
+Check out the source to see everything that it gives you.

 ## Installation

 If you have pathogen installed it's as simple as this: